Sixth Form Curriculum

 • an artefact (for example, a piece of art, a computer game or realised design).

-The Theory of Knowledge course encourages students to question what they know and how they have come to know it – an understanding through experience; to become aware of what factors influence their understanding.
+The Global Critical Thinking course encourages students to question what they know and how they have come to know it – an understanding through experience; to become aware of what factors influence their understanding.

 During the first year in Sixth Form, students will follow a Tutorial Programme that includes: